rangle/angular-training-slides/content/component.md

 - Component class name is `ToDoListComponent`
 - HTML selector is `app-to-do-list`
   - `app` prefix to prevent namespace collisions
+    - Prefix can be customized when creating the application using `--prefix`
+    - Or by modifying the `prefix` property in `.angular-cli.json`
 - What to put in constructor and `ngOnInit` will be discussed later

 #####_src/app/to-do-list/to-do-list.component.ts_